alexrudy/Cauldron/README.rst

 Documentation
 =============

+Documentation is available on ReadTheDocs at <http://cauldron.readthedocs.org/en/latest/Cauldron/index.html>.

-Sphinx documenation is provided in the ``docs/`` folder of the source code.
+Sphinx documentation is provided in the ``docs/`` folder of the source code.
 To build it you will need sphinx installed.
 Then run::

     $ cd docs/